tttapa/MIDI_controller/README.md

 ### Extended IO
 Use **analog multiplexers** and **shift registers** to save IO pins.
 Using the Extended IO classes and the ExtIO namespace, you can treat them as if they were normal input/output pins, without having to worry about the actual implementation.

+## New in version 3.1.0
+- Improved filtering
+- Header-only rotary encoder classes to remove Encoder.h dependency

 ## New in version 3.0.0
 - Completely reworked library structure